Sunday 20 October 1940

 U-124 (Kptl.
-Georg-Wilhelm Schulz) torpedoes and sinks 5810 ton Norwegian freighter Cubano.
+Georg-Wilhelm Schulz) torpedoes and sinks 5810-ton Norwegian freighter Cubano.
 There are 30-33 survivors (accounts vary) and two crew perish.
 The Cubano takes its time sinking, so the lifeboats remain with the tanker for some time due to heavy seas and wind in hopes of perhaps reboarding it.
 Other ships pass the lifeboats but refuse to stop to pick them up, perhaps for fear of falling prey to the same U-boat.
 The men in the lifeboats also rescue the sole survivor from the Sulaco, who is on a raft.
-Ultimately, the Cubano sinks and the boats head toward Scotland, but are picked up along the way by Royal Canadian Navy destroyer Saguenay.
+Ultimately, the Cubano sinks and the boats head toward Scotland but are picked up along the way by Royal Canadian Navy destroyer Saguenay.

-U-124 torpedoes and sinks 5389 ton British freighter Sulaco.
+U-124 torpedoes and sinks 5389-ton British freighter Sulaco.
 There is one survivor and 66 men perish.

-As if those the U-boat spree were not enough, the Luftwaffe also gets involved.
+As if those the U-boat spree is not enough, the Luftwaffe also gets involved.
 It attacks Convoy OA 232 17 km off Girdleness, Aberdeenshire in the North Sea and torpedoes a ship.
 British 4876 ton United Africa Company freighter Conakrian is badly damaged and abandoned by its crew.
 The ship remains afloat long enough to be taken in tow by destroyer HMS Cleveland.
 It reaches port and is beached at Bridge of Don, Aberdeenshire.
 Everybody survives and the ship can be refloated and repaired.

-The Luftwaffe also damages 7108 ton British freighter City of Roubaix at Alexandria Dock, Liverpool.
+The Luftwaffe also damages 7108-ton British freighter City of Roubaix at Alexandria Dock, Liverpool.

 Convoys OA 232 and FS 315 depart from Methil, Convoy FN 315 departs from Southend, Convoy HX 82 departs from Halifax, Convoy BS 6B departs from Port Sudan, Convoy BS 7 departs from Suez, Convoy BM 2 departs from Bombay.